 One theme you will start to become fairly familiar within my posts is I love to grill.
 I’m convinced you can make anything taste better by grilling it.
 One of my favorite things to grill is fish.
 Moist and flaky, grilled fish is an awesome way to eat healthily and satiate those carnivorous desires.
 On a recent trip to the market I came across some great looking red snapper.
 I’m not going to lie, I saw some cheaper fillets laying there as well and all I could tell myself was “but think of how cool pictures of a whole fish will look!”
 I saw the fishmonger out of the corner of my eye walking over and my brain started to frantically flip back and forth between price and cool factor.
 “How can I help you?
 He asked.
 I blurted out “I’ll take a whole snapper!”
 I guess that settles it.
 Grilled Whole Red Snapper it is!

 If you have a decent fishmonger at your market they will likely ask you how you want it prepared.
 If you really want to get your hands dirty by all means take it home and clean it yourself.
 It didn’t cost any extra so I had him, gut, scale, and trim the fins off.
 This makes for a great presentation and minimal preparation on my/your part.

 Now I would be willing to bet there are three types of people reading this post right now.
-The first is saying, “I don’t know about a whole fish.
+The first is saying, “I don’t know about grilled whole red snapper.
 That seems difficult.”
 The second is saying “OMG, MY FOOD IS GOING TO STARE AT ME!”
 The third is looking for the phone number for their family/friends they want to invite over and impress with their grilling prowess.
 Count me in the third group.
 For those in the first group, don’t worry this recipe may look daunting but it’s actually really very simple.
 Second groupers, well I have to say the reality is if you want to eat meat you have to eventually come to the realization that your food doesn’t come from the cellophane and Styrofoam tray farm.
 Your food does in fact have a face, a tasty tasty face.
 I’m serious; wait till you try the cheeks from this snapper!

 First things first, let’s get that fire started.
 There is nothing worse than waiting around for a grill to heat up.
 If you are using a gas grill this may not be as big of a problem but if you are using charcoal briquettes or lump this is an essential step.
 Let’s get our temperature up to a medium-high heat.
 350-375.